-There are 10 main different sources of energy that are used in the world to generate power.
-While there are other sources being discovered all the time, none of them has reached the stage where they can be used to provide the power to help modern life go.
+There are 10 main different alternative sources of energy that are used in the world to generate power.
+While other sources are being discovered all the time, none of them has reached the stage where they can be used to provide the power to help modern life function.

 All of these different sources of energy are used primarily to produce electricity.
 The world runs on a series of electrical reactions – whether you are talking about the car you are driving or the light you are turning on.
 All of these different sources of energy add to the store of electrical power that is then sent out to different locations via high powered lines.